Prague, Czech Republic

 Prague is a spectacular city that has weathered more than 1000 years of turbulent history, including the Nazi and Soviet domination of the 20th century.
 Located behind the “Iron Curtin”, for forty years the city was more or less off-limits to Westerners.
 Following the Velvet Revolution of 1989, the city emerged once again as the capital of a sovereign, democratic nation.
 The city of Prague has a rich musical heritage, varied cultural activities and numerous sites of architectural beauty.
 Escaping the destruction of 20th century bombings, the urban design of Prague remains much as it looked in the 15th century.
-“The City of a Hundred Spires,” Prague offers a wide selection of Romanesque, Gothic, Baroque, Neo-Renaissance, Art Nouveau, Cubist and Socialist-Realist architecture.
-The Czech countryside has hundreds of castles, chateaus and historic ruins.
-In addition to exploring the joys of ‘tourist’ Prague, study abroad students have a unique opportunity to enjoy the social and cultural amenities offered by a modern, dynamic city of approximately 1.2 million.
+“The City of a Hundred Spires," Prague offers a wide selection of Romanesque, Gothic, Baroque, Neo-Renaissance, Art Nouveau, Cubist and Socialist-Realist architecture.
+Study abroad students have a unique opportunity to enjoy the social and cultural amenities offered by a modern, dynamic city of approximately 1.2 million, while also exploring the many castles and historic sites throughout the Czech countryside.

 All students participating in the program will be required to take a total of FIVE classes, one of which is the mandatory “Introduction to Czech Language” that begins during orientation and for which students will receive credit.
 Students will choose their other four classes from a rich menu of options.
-Class enrollment will be comprised of 50% study abroad students and 50% Czech and other European students.
+Many classes are comprised of a mix of study abroad students and Czech and other European students.
 Class size is small, facilitating true exchange and sharing of different worldviews.

 Some sample course titles include: